 - ‘Post-pandemic’ public and interpersonal communication on health and wellbeing practices

-Abstracts should be 250 words and authors should submit a 100 word bio.
+Abstracts should be 250 words, accompanied by a 100 word bio for each author.

 The body of the paper should be double-spaced, and left-aligned or justified.
 Quotations should be in “double quotation marks” and paragraphs of cited text longer than 40 words should be indented.
 Please number all pages of your manuscript in the top-right header.
 The suggested word count is a maximum of 6000 words, including references cited.
 Papers must be referenced in APA style.
 Authors selected for either CRP or MIA will be contacted following the conference, with anticipated publication in 2024.

 *Please note that if you intend to submit a full paper, you will still need to submit your 250-word abstract and 100-word author bio by 7 July 2023, but you will be able to upload your full paper until 18 August 2023 (11.59pm NZST).

 Note: Eligible full paper submissions will be considered for the annual Grant Noble Award (for the best paper by a postgraduate student) and the Christopher Newell Prize (for the best paper dealing with matters relating to disability and communication, or to questions of equity, diversity and social justice as they pertain to communication).
 We will be sharing further details about other ANZCA Conference awards in due course, including the Anne Dunn Scholar of the Year Award(co-sponsored by JERAA), so stay tuned!

 You do not need to be a member of ANZCA to submit an abstract, panel proposal, or full paper.
 If your submission is accepted, you will be asked to register for the conference via our website.
 There are a range of different registration fees available, depending on career stage/employment, which will be announced soon.
 You may make more than one submission, but you must complete one form per submission.

 - CFP announced and submission site open: Monday, 8 May 2023